polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 state of the blockchain and provide a basis for light clients to verify proofs.

 This trie only stores content for the canonical chain, not forks.
-There is a separate `state_db` layer that maintain the trie state with references counted in memory for all that is non canonical.
+There is a separate `state_db` layer that maintains the trie state with references counted in memory for all that is non canonical.
 See JournalDB.

 ### Child Trie